Reckitt trumps Bayer with $1.4 billion bid for Schiff

 For Bayer, the planned acquisition of Schiff represents part of a strategy to expand into steadier, albeit less profitable, areas as a counterweight to prescription medicines, where there are high risks of clinical trial failures and patent expiries.

 Reckitt, meanwhile, is keen to build up its healthcare business, which already includes painkillers, anti-acne creams and condoms.
-It also makes a range of household and personal care products.
+It also makes a range of household and personal care products and has brands including Durex and Cillit Bang.

-Morgan Stanley is acting as financial adviser to Reckitt, while Houlihan Lokey is advising Schiff alongside Rothschild.
-Bayer is being advised by Bank of America Merrill Lynch. ($1 = 0.6300 British pounds)
+Morgan Stanley & Co (MS.N) is acting as financial adviser to Reckitt, with Paul, Weiss, Rifkind, Wharton & Garrison LLP serving as legal adviser.

-(Additional reporting by Soyoung Kim, Ludwig Burger, Anjuli Davies and Zeba Siddiqui; editing by Sriraj Kalluvila and David Holmes)
+(Additional reporting by Ludwig Burger in Frankfurt and Zeba Siddiqui in Bangalore; Editing by Sriraj Kalluvila and David Holmes)